bennypowers/bennypowers.dev/posts/2026-03-11-geulah-shaagat-ari.md

 Berzerkers breached the border, to land once parched, now green;
 The blood of innocents cries out, on high to set the battle's scene.
-Against the host of cruel Gog, his host all wicked and depraved, Iron swords in hand, when the lion roars who is not afraid?
+Against the cruel Gog, his host entirely wicked and depraved, Iron swords in hand, when the lion roars who is not afraid?

-Their sentence came in sudden force — that evil from the North, Know well the reckoning is paid, struck blind each chariot and horse, Such dread and terror, pit and snare, went out to all who heard:
+Their sentence came with sudden force — that evil from the North, Know well the reckoning is paid, struck blind each chariot and horse, Such dread and terror, fear and doubt, went out to all who heard:
 The beepers in their pockets — five thousand felled without a word.

 Awake, awake!
 My people rise, a lion in his den;